aldrinabastillas/Personal-Site/WebAppPortfolio/README.md

 # [aldrinabastillas.com](http://www.aldrinabastillas.com)

 ## Background
-This is my personal site with a link to my Billboard Hot 100 Predictor project, audio visualizer project, and links to past projects and contact information.
+This is my personal site with a link to my Billboard Hot 100 Predictor project, audio visualizer project, links to past projects, and contact information.

 ## Files